-In addition to your site links, there are several blogs out there that understands the value of social media, and will link to your Twitter or Google+ account.
+In addition to your site links, there are several blogs out there that understand the value of social media and will link to your Twitter or Google+ account.

 It’s vital to reference your social profile.
 At least, if you don’t get enough clicks to your website link, you can increase your chances of getting a social fan.

-More so, social signals is a big plus to organic search rankings.
-It can influence your search rankings, because social engagement tells Google that your content is useful, which is the main reason why people are sharing it.
+More so, social signals are a big plus to organic search rankings.
+It can influence your search rankings because social engagement tells Google that your content is useful, which is the main reason why people are sharing it.